aditya0929/cryptoverse/README.md

 # Cryptoverse
 # the bing news searc api has reached its maximum limit on free tier , so if you are actually calling it then it may not function . please add your own api key in the env file

+# Coinranking has no issues right now and it will function the same

 tutorial is available on javascript mastery yt channel

 star my repo if you want :)